MJRidder/nailstudio_booking/README.md

 ## (Un)fixed bugs <a name="unfixed_bugs"></a>
 The booking system should no longer have any existing bugs.
-However there are a few configurations that can/need to be done to make it run better
+However there are a few configurations that can/need to be done to make it run better.
+Most notable is the further splitting out of functions.

 ### Make larger functions smaller
-It has been mentioned before, but it is an improvement that will better the booking tool as a whole.
+It is an improvement that will better the booking tool as a whole.
 To make the tool more accessable for different companies, breaking up larger tools, will be beneficial for the larger use.
 Examples of this (and that in part go against the DRY principle at this piont) are error messages.
 They are often very similar and although in some cases a unique error message is required to make the program more specific, there is overlapping messaging that could be simplified.

 ## Credits <a name="credits"></a>